nextflow-io/nextflow/docs/conda.rst

     bioconda::bwa=0.7.15
     bioconda::multiqc=1.4

 .. warning:: Like before, the extension matters.
-Make sure the file ends with the ``.txt`` extension.
+Make sure the dependencies file has a ``.txt`` extension.

 Use existing Conda environments